-Learn more about our specific initiatives to build our dairy-free community and support others on their journey.
+Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 Sports Team Partnerships

 We are building a diverse community of athletes, doctors, trainers, and dietitians focused on helping people make the switch.
 We welcome all of these dairy-free individuals to sign up to be part of our “team” and help spread the dairy-free word.
-Our team members wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, and share our original content with their social networks.
+Our team members wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, race for us, and share our original content with their social networks.
 In turn, we regularly engage with and feature our team members on social media, offer them a platform to share their dairy-free story via article writing and video content, and provide a steady stream of educational and inspirational material for them to share in the form of infographics, articles, research, and inspiring athlete-driven videos.

 Education and Resources